samirkt/march_madness_predictive_modeling/README.md

 	Example: `2000_to_2021_season.csv`

 ### Other examples
-#### (Deprecated - if using model training code pull all data up until current year even if it won't be used for training/predicting)
+#### (Deprecated - if using model training code, pull all data up until current year even if it won't be used for training/predicting)
 Replace \<script\> with either `get_season_data.py` or `get_tourney_data.py`.
 1. Get data in year range (2000 thru 2019 inclusive)